 MEDIA RELEASE/ARG Australian Racing Group - Photo: supplied - Daniel Kalisz The stage is set…

-The first of five VHT S5000 Australian Drivers’ Championship rounds will be held at Sydney Motorsport Park on August 14-16.
+The opening round of the VHT S5000 Australian Drivers’ Championship will be held at Sydney Motorsport Park on August 14-15.

 For all our news keep your eyes peeled on the Velocity Magazine website and social media, Facebook, Twitter and Instagram for our daily updates and to get the latest edition of our glossy magazine subscribe here from just $55 for 12 months subscription.